Registration is closed for this event...

 Saturday 04/12/2014, 8:30 am - 11:30 am

 No skills required

-12" wooden or plastic ruler, tapestry needle, scissors, about 10-15 yards of waste yarn (acrylic works best), cardboard tube from inside a paper towel role, 2 brown paper grocery bags, yarns from your stash (or new from the market).
-Bring about 500 yards of yarn in a combination of weights, lace to worsted that have a smooth (not hairy) finish in colors that will work together.
-This should include at least 200 yards of one solid color that blends with the other colors.
-The warp yarns should be smooth and strong enough to stand tugging with your hands.
+__Yarns from your stash (or new from the market).
+Bring about 500 yards of yarn in a combination of weights, sport to worsted that have a smooth (not hairy) finish in colors that will work together.
+Some ribbon or ladder yarn can be added to the mix.
+The mixture of yarns will be used for the warp (lengthwise) yarns.
+This should include at least 200 yards for the weft (or cross threads) in one solid color that blends with the other colors for the weft or cross threads.
+The warp yarns should be smooth, at least 2 ply (no single ply), non-hairy, and strong enough to stand tugging with your hands.